tysoncung/awesome-devops-platform/README.md

 > A curated list of awesome DevOps Platform Engineering tools, practices, and resources for building modern cloud-native infrastructure and developer platforms

-Platform Engineering is the discipline of designing and building toolchains and workflows that enable self-service capabilities for software engineering organizations in the cloud-native era.
+Platform Engineering is the discipline of designing and building toolchains and workflows that enable self-service capabilities for software engineering organisations in the cloud-native era.
 This list focuses on tools and practices that help teams build Internal Developer Platforms (IDPs), implement GitOps, and create golden paths for developers.

 ## Contents